tensaix2j/mycryptofolio/README.md

 # How to use

-To create a profile, simply go to jsonblob.com and create a json content as such
+To create a profile, simply go to jsonblob.com and create a json format of your portfolio holdings as such: Below are for illustration purpose only:

 For Example:
 ```